openupm/openupm/docs/docs/index.md

 OpenUPM is a service for hosting and building open source UPM (Unity Package Manager) packages.
 It's composed of two parts: a managed UPM registry and automatic build pipelines.
 The intention is to create a universal platform to discover, share and distribute open-source UPM packages.

 ::: warning DISCLAIMER
-OpenUPM is not an official service provided by Unity Technologies Inc.
+OpenUPM is an open-source service, not an official service provided by Unity Technologies Inc.
 :::

 ## How It Works